V-Ray Lighting for SketchUp and Rhino - Lights not visible

 blobid2.png

 The lights are now completely visible.
-They are indeed too dim to show up in a brighter environment.
+Indeed they were too dim to show up in a brighter environment.

 Was this article helpful?